-I had the big honor and joy to be interviewed by the biggest photography magazine in Germany, KWERFELDEIN, and I can say it was a wonderful and very inspiring experience.
+I had the honor to be interviewed by the most important photography magazine in Germany, KWERFELDEIN, and I can say it was a wonderful and very inspiring experience.
 My interviewer, Robert Herrmann, had some really interesting questions for me that gave me the chance to speak in depth about the way I think and create, about my two passions: photography and architecture and about my future plans and ideas.
-Thank you, Kwerfeldein!

 Here is the link to the original article in the magazine in German and below the full text in English. http://kwerfeldein.de/2013/07/12/im-gesprach-mit-julia-anna-gospodarou/